mstocco/mariostoc.co/content/traininglog/20201220-ironman2021-36weeksout.md

 I am guessing a late bike workout didn't help me get the best sleep last night.
 I will look to catch up on that tonight.

-There was some lane congestion as I was swimming in the Moderate Lane with two older people.
+There was some lane congestion as I was in the Moderate Lane with two older people.
 I recorded this in Garmin as two workouts but in reality, it was just one.
 What I thought was a good idea to try an old pair of googles, did not work out so well.
 Switching them out for my _Kayenne_ googles was the solution.
 <!---->
 The water felt thicker today or I more likely I was just tired.
 I noticed another swimmer packed a water bottle and a gel the last time I swam.
 I did the same, bringing a small water bottle with a bit of lemonade for flavour.
 I don't think I consumed a consequential amount of calories but this is probably a good habit regardless.